Computational-Plant-Science/plantit-example-hello-world/README.md

-# PlantIT: Hello World (Shell)
+# PlantIT Examples: Hello Shell

-A sample shell pipeline.
+A simple shell PlantIT pipeline.
+Verified compatible only on the Bourne shell, though may work with others.